microsoft/AzureSynapseEndToEndDemo/README.md

 ### Deployment Steps
 Please follow below steps to successfully deploy Synapse workspace and its artifacts on your Azure Subscription

 * Fork microsoft/AzureSynapseEndToEndDemo project to your local github account.
+Make sure to check "Copy the main branch only".

     ![Forking](/Images/Forking.gif)